 HII research focuses on three basic elements:

-- Information resources, such as books, records, online publications, sound, images, maps, and databases.
+- Information resources such as books, records, online publications, sound, images, maps, and databases.

-- Humans who behave and interact with these resources as they create, search, manage and use them.
+- Humans who behave and interact with these resources as they create, search, manage, and use them.

-HII takes its roots in librarianship and information science as these fields have traditionally focused on the acquisition, organization, retrieval and management of collections of information resources.
+HII takes its roots in librarianship and information science, as these fields have traditionally focused on the acquisition, organization, retrieval, and management of collections of information resources.

-See recent selected funded research projects below.
+Some recent funded research projects are shown below: